The Great Blue Heron

 Here are some white herons during their mating rituals.

-Females lay three to five pale blue-green eggs in the fall, and both the male and female share incubation.
+Most breed in the spring, but in the lower climates, birds can have two broods-spring and fall.
+Females lay three to five pale blue-green eggs, and both the male and female share incubation.
 The hatched chicks are fed by both parents for about 6 weeks when they are developed enough to fly.

 They are solitary or small-group foragers, but they nest in colonies called heronry.